Frequently Asked Questions

 Store numbers in E.164 format, implement robust validation, integrate portability and coverage checks, and employ comprehensive error handling.
 Adhere to ITU-T E.164 and NANP standards, and stay updated on FCC regulations and carrier changes.

-U.S. Virgin Islands Phone Numbers: Format, Area Code & Validation Guide
+U.S. Virgin Islands Phone Numbers: Complete Guide to Area Code 340, E.164 Format & Validation

 This guide provides a deep dive into the intricacies of handling phone numbers in the U.S. Virgin Islands (USVI), offering practical advice and best practices for developers.
-You'll learn about dialing procedures, number formatting, validation techniques, infrastructure considerations, and regulatory compliance, equipping you with the knowledge to build robust and reliable telecommunications applications for the USVI.
+Learn about dialing procedures, number formatting, validation techniques, infrastructure considerations, and regulatory compliance to build robust and reliable telecommunications applications for the USVI.

 Dialing Procedures and Phone Number Usage in the USVI

 This section provides a comprehensive overview of how to make calls within the USVI, covering local calls, special services, and essential guidelines.
-You'll find clear, concise instructions to ensure your applications handle calls correctly.
+Find clear, concise instructions to ensure your applications handle calls correctly.

 Understanding the Basics

 The USVI telecommunications system operates under the North American Numbering Plan (NANP), a standardized system used across North America and the Caribbean.
+Area code 340 was assigned to the USVI with an in-service date of June 1, 1997, following a split from the Caribbean numbering plan area code 809.
+A permissive dialing period ran from June 1, 1997, through June 30, 1998, after which mandatory ten-digit dialing was required for calls from outside the territory.
 This integration with the NANP ensures consistent and reliable communication services for both individuals and businesses.
 This harmonization simplifies development by allowing you to leverage existing NANP-compatible tools and libraries.

 Local Calling Procedures

 Making local calls within the USVI is straightforward, regardless of whether you're calling from a landline or a mobile phone.
-You can directly dial the seven-digit number (NXX-XXXX) in all cases.
+Dial the seven-digit number (NXX-XXXX) directly in all cases.
 The NXX format, where N is any digit from 2 through 9 and X is any digit from 0 through 9, ensures consistent numbering across all services.
 This streamlined approach simplifies call routing and number management within your applications.

 Accessing Special Services

-For special services like toll-free or premium-rate numbers, you'll need to prepend the seven-digit number with a "1" followed by the appropriate three-digit code (800 for toll-free, 900 for premium-rate).
+For special services like toll-free or premium-rate numbers, prepend the seven-digit number with a "1" followed by the appropriate three-digit code (800 for toll-free, 900 for premium-rate).
 This distinction is crucial for accurate call routing and billing.

 Essential Guidelines for Successful Calls